xplorer1/express-initializr/README.md

 $ node-init
 ```

-This will generate an express app named `hello_world` in the current working directory and install the dependencies required to get your application started.
+This will guide you through generating an express app named `hello_world` in the current working directory and install the dependencies required to get your application started.

 Create an express app with given name: